 Our trustees are vital to the success of Family and Childcare Trust.
 We are proud to have trustees from a range of fields who give up their time freely to help us successfully support families.

-Julia Margo, Chief Executive (Julia is currently on parental leave)
+Julia Margo, Joint Chief Executive

 Julia was previously Director of Consumer Insight at Which.
 Prior to this she spent 10 years in think tanks as the Deputy and Acting Director of Demos and Associate Director and Head of Strategic Research at the Institute for Public Policy Research (ippr).
 She was also Editor of Public Policy Research (now known as Juncture) the leading policy and politics journal published by Wiley-Blackwell.
 In her earlier career she spent four years as a commissioning editor for the Sunday Times’ News Review, and spent time as a parliamentary researcher for several MPs.